These current solar bulk-buy programs are building upon Farming the Sun’s track record with more than 800 installations to date.

-The purpose of these bulk-buys is to significantly increase the understanding, affordability and take-up of solar energy technologies by making available a discounted bulk offering of high quality, solar power and hot water systems.
+The purpose of our community bulk-buys is to significantly increase the understanding, affordability and take-up of solar energy technologies by making available a discounted bulk offering of high quality, solar power and hot water systems.

-Farming the Sun will further contribute to the long-term sustainability of the New England North West region by way of setting aside “1% for Sustainability” ~ being 1% of the project income from each bulk-buy to fund future initiatives which are aligned with the priorities identified in the New England Sustainability Strategy.
+Farming the Sun further contributes to the long-term sustainability of these regions by setting aside “1% for Sustainability” ~ being 1% of the project income from each bulk-buy to fund future sustainability initiatives in each region.

 Benefits for Community & Business